-A coastwide stock assessment of spotted seatrout has not been conducted given the largely non-migratory nature of the species and the lack of data on migration where it does occur.
-Instead, Florida, Georgia, and South Carolina have performed age-structured analyses on local stocks of spotted seatrout, and North Carolina is in the process of completing its first spotted seatrout assessment.
-Recent assessments are putting more emphasis on the inclusion of incidental bycatch data, release mortality, and the size and age structure of releases.
-Stock assessments provide estimates of spawning potential ratio (SPR), which is a measure of the effect of fishing pressure on the relative abundance of the mature female segment of the population.
-The FMP recommends a goal of 20 percent SPR; South Carolina and Georgia have adopted this goal, and Florida has established a 35 percent SPR goal.
+A coastwide stock assessment of spotted seatrout has not been conducted given the largely nonmigratory nature of the species and the lack of data on migration where it does occur.
+Instead, state-specific age-structured analyses of local stocks have been performed by several states.
+These stock assessments provide estimates of spawning potential ratio (SPR), which is a measure of the effect of fishing pressure on the relative abundance of the mature female segment of the population.
+The FMP recommends a goal of 20% SPR; North Carolina, South Carolina, and Georgia have adopted this goal, and Florida has established a 35% SPR goal.